PropicSignifi/Query.apex/doc/query-apex/src/pages/docs/Query/result.md

 #### public List\<SObject\> fetch(Integer first, Integer last)

-Fetch a subset of result in the range [first, last)
+Fetch a subset of result in the range [first, last).

-Returns a list of SObject
+Returns a list of SObject.

 ```javascript
 List<Account> accounts =